-Caroline Wood has a background in publishing, community engagement and communication.
-She has held senior management positions at the University of Western Australia which included Deputy Director of the Centre for Water Research where she managed a budget of over $4million.
-She has served on the board of Amnesty International Australia, Small Publishers Network, Margaret River Augusta Tourism Association and was Chair of the Margaret River Readers and Writers Festival.
-Caroline is also the founder and director of Margaret River Press.
-Caroline is responsible for advancing the vision and direction of the Centre; leading and managing people; financial control and management; fund-raising and sponsorship development; fostering new opportunities; and cementing the Centre’s reputation as a leading creative organisation nationally.
+Caroline Wood has has held senior management positions at the University of Western Australia and has served on the boards of Amnesty International Australia, Small Publishers Network and Margaret River Augusta Tourism Association.
+She was Chair of Margaret River Readers and Writers Festival and is also the Co-Founder and director of Margaret River Press.
+Caroline is responsible for advancing the vision and direction of the Centre, leading and managing people, financial control and management, fund-raising and sponsorship development, fostering new opportunities, and cementing the Centre’s reputation as a leading creative organisation nationally.

 Head, Storytelling and Training

 Sisonke Msimang is the author of Always Another Country and The Resurrection of Winnie Mandela.
-Her previous work focused on race, gender and democracy.
-She has written for a range of international publications including the New York Times, the Washington Post, The Guardian, Newsweek and Al Jazeera.
-Sisonke is also the Literature and Ideas curator for Perth Writers Week 2020.
-She was a regular storyteller and facilitator for The Moth and TED.
-Sisonke is responsible for setting direction of oral story projects, implementing policies around ethical standards for story collection; designing and delivering story training that is client specific; running workshops and supervising story-training workshops; and ensuring quality delivery of service and stories.
+She has written for a range of international publications including the New York Times and the Washington Post.
+She has been a regular storyteller and facilitator for The Moth and TED, and is currently the Literature and Ideas curator for Perth Writers Week 2020.
+Sisonke is responsible for setting direction of oral story projects, implementing policies around ethical standards for story collection, designing and delivering story training that is client-specific, running workshops and supervising story-training workshops, and ensuring quality delivery of service and stories.

-Robert Wood is the author of three books and has a PhD in Creative Writing from the University of Western Australia.
-He has edited for Cordite Poetry Review, Peril Magazine, and Overland Journal.
-Robert has worked for Australian Poetry at The Wheeler Centre, and was a Faculty member of The School of Life (Melbourne).
+Robert Wood is the author of three books and has a PhD in Creative Writing.
+He has edited for Cordite Poetry Review, Peril Magazine, and Overland Journal, and has worked for Australian Poetry at The Wheeler Centre.
 In 2017/2018, he was a Copyright Agency Emerging Critic with the Sydney Review of Books and an Endeavour Research Fellow at Columbia University.
-Robert is the current Chair of PEN Perth, an Interviewer for Liminal Magazine, and has a monthly column in the Los Angeles Review of Books.
-He is responsible for identifying and developing partnerships with local, national and international arts organisations and creatives; designing and delivering a program of activities; quality control of all creative outputs; and developing and implementing best-practice service delivery models.
+Robert is the current Chair of PEN Perth.
+He is responsible for identifying and developing partnerships with local, national and international arts organisations and creatives, designing and delivering a program of activities, quality control of all creative outputs, and developing and implementing best-practice service delivery models.

 Program and Communications Officer